 Why does this happen?

-While Armour Thyroid is a great medication (that will probably help reduce your symptoms even if it doesn’t help you lose weight) it isn’t enough for weight loss by itself.
+While Armour Thyroid is a great medication (that will probably help reduce your symptoms even if it doesn’t help you lose weight) it usually isn’t enough for weight loss by itself.

-If weight loss were that simple, then Doctors would be prescribing low doses of Armour to every patient!
+After all – If weight loss were that simple, then Doctors would be prescribing low doses of Armour to every patient!

-The truth is that your thyroid is probably only contributing to about 10-20 pounds of extra weight you may be carrying right now.
+Why this happens is a long story but the short version is that your thyroid is probably only contributing to about 10-20 pounds of extra weight you may be carrying right now.

 If you have more than that to lose there is a good chance your extra weight is from something else entirely.